magic-tan/allora-model-maker/README.md

 1. Navigate to the packaged_models folder in your allora-model-maker repo.
 2. Copy the **package** folder into the src folder of your allora-worker repository.
+3. If you did this right in your allora-worker repo you'll now have **allora-worker/src/package**

 By following these steps, your packaged model will be ready for deployment in the allora-worker environment.